tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

   * Deploying the model to an end-point to make on-going predictions

 This workshop explores three different options to implement the supervised ML problem.
+ 1. Use SageMaker Autopilot to build a ML pipeline to generate the most accurate model to solve the given ML problem
  1. Use a Jupyter notebook to manually implement all the phases of the ML pipeline using SageMaker Python SDK
- 2. Use SageMaker Autopilot to get the most accurate ML pipeline
  3. Use SageMaker Pipeline to orchestrate a ML SageMaker ML jobs

 > **_NOTE_**

-> - You can progress through all the three workshop exercises one after the other or you can jump to an indvidual exercise that you may be interested to learn more about.
+> - You can progress through **all** the three workshop exercises one after the other or you can jump to an **indvidual** exercise that you may be interested to learn more about.

 > - All workshop exercises will be implemented within Amazon SageMaker Studio environment

 > - Before proceeding to your chosen exercise, ensure that you have completed the previous section to download the content of the GitHub repository needed for the workshop.

-### Workshop01

-In this workshop, you will learn how to build a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
-This workshop will use the SageMaker built-in algorithm XGBoost.

-Click on the link below to work on [Direct Marketing with Jupyter Notebook](./train/README.md) to complete Workshop 01.

-### Workshop02
+### Workshop 01 - AutoPilot with SageMaker

-In this workshop, you will  to use <b> SageMaker Autopilot </b> to _automate_ the process of building a ML pipeline.
+In this workshop, you will use <b> SageMaker Autopilot </b> to _automate_ the process of building a ML pipeline.
 Here, you will learn about two different options to create an `Autopilot Experiment`job:
 - Using Amazon SageMaker Studio UI, without writing code
 - With code using SageMaker Python SDK for Autopilot

+Click on  [Direct Marketing with Amazon SageMaker Autopilot](./1.autopilot/README.md) to complete Workshop 01.

+### Workshop02

+In this workshop, you will learn how to build a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
+This workshop will use the SageMaker built-in algorithm XGBoost.

-Click on  [Direct Marketing with Amazon SageMaker Autopilot](./autopilot/README.md) to complete Workshop 02.
+Click on the link below to work on [Direct Marketing with SageMaker Python SDK](./2.build_train_deploymenttrain/README.md) to complete Workshop 02.

 ### Workshop03
-Click on  [Direct Marketing with Amazon SageMaker Pipelines](./sagemaker_pipelines/README.md) to complete Workshop 03.
+Click on  [Direct Marketing with Amazon SageMaker Pipelines](./3.sagemaker_pipelines/README.md) to complete Workshop 03.

 #### Conclusion